Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Introduction

-More recent flamelet approaches have considered variable density using counterflow diffusion flame solutions generated with CHEMKIN \cite{LAPOINTE202094,Breda,Smallwood,Ma} and Cantera \cite{Pantano,Rieth,Proch,Groth} either as the flamelet solution or to validate an improved numerical method.
-However, both CHEMKIN and Cantera one-dimensional counterflow diffusion flame models suffer from the imposition of nozzle inlets, making the ambient strain rate at the flamelet scale zero.
+Flamelet approaches have considered variable density, using a modified determination of stoichiometric SDR \cite{KimWilliams1993}, while others have used counterflow non-premixed flame solutions generated with CHEMKIN \cite{LAPOINTE202094,Breda,Smallwood,Ma} and Cantera \cite{Pantano,Rieth,Proch,Groth} either as the flamelet solution or to validate an improved numerical method.
+However, both CHEMKIN and Cantera one-dimensional counterflow non-premixed flame models suffer from the imposition of nozzle inlets, making the ambient strain rate at the flamelet scale zero.
 That ambient strain rate is clearly non-zero because velocity derivatives increase in magnitude through the eddy cascade.
 The flamelet generators in Cantera and CHEMKIN also make no attempt to apply vorticity or transverse strain to the counterflow, limiting solutions to two-dimensional planar and axisymmetric geometries \cite{Cantera,CHEMKIN}.